 Mr Jens Schäfermeier is the managing director of the property and casualty division within Hannover Re.
-He was also appointed as a director of Apollo Syndicate Management Limited on 29 August 2019.
+He was also a director of Apollo Syndicate Management Limited, a Lloyd's Managing Agent, from his appointment on 29 August 2019 until his resignation on 30 September 2020.